andrew/ultimate-awesome/README.md

 - [awesome-ethereum-analytics](https://github.com/grandsmarquis/awesome-ethereum-analytics) - A curated list of projects around Ethereum analytics.
 - [Awesome-Misinfo-Video-Detection](https://github.com/ICTMCG/Awesome-Misinfo-Video-Detection) - A curated list of works related to Misinformation Video Detection, as a companion material for an MM 2023 survey.
 - [awesome-video-enhancement](https://github.com/liuzhen03/awesome-video-enhancement) - Paper list for video enhancement, including video super-resolution, interpolation, denoising, deblurring and inpainting.
+- [awesome-ogd-switzerland](https://github.com/rnckp/awesome-ogd-switzerland) - Awesome Open Government Data ressoures related to Switzerland.
+A manually curated list of OGD portals, websites, APIs, tools and other related resources in Switzerland.
+Relevant links to international websites are listed as well.
 - [awesome-design](https://github.com/troyericg/awesome-design) - An ever-growing/changing collection of tools, resources, tutorials, guidelines and examples. .
 - [awesome-nlp-chinese-corpus](https://github.com/wangmuy/awesome-nlp-chinese-corpus) - A curated list of resources of chinese corpora for NLP(Natural Language Processing).
 - [awesome-llm-courses](https://github.com/wikit-ai/awesome-llm-courses) - A curated list of awesome online courses about Large Langage Models (LLMs).